Contentment in Christ - Part 3

 - I will exhibit a deeper love for God’s Word.
 Because my contentment is in Him, I will want to know Him more.
 We know Him more through His Word.
 Contentment is a plant that must be tended daily, as Spurgeon said in his inimitable style: “Now, contentment is one of the flowers of heaven, and if we would have it, it must be cultivated.
 It will not grow in us by nature; it is the new nature alone that can produce it, and even then we must be specially careful and watchful that we maintain and cultivate the grace which God has sown in it.”
 One of the primary means is by hiding His Word in our hearts and having it on our person as a constant reminder that apart from our Lord, we can do nothing.

 - I will exhibit a deeper and more mature love for God’s church.
 When your satisfaction is found in Christ, then you will want to be in His church and with His people.
 It will also transform the way you see the church.
 This building is not the church; you are.
 And when your contentment is in Christ, you will love God’s people, all of God’s people, not just those people with whom you are comfortable.
 And you will love His church, even though it is imperfect and stained with sin.
-If I am content in Christ, then it will set me free from false expectations in others and will set me free to love people who come from a different background than do I.
+If I am content in Christ, then it will set me free from false expectations in others and will set me free to love people who come from a different background than I do.

 - I will not fall apart when adversity comes.
 I will rest in the absolute sovereignty of God and in His prerogative.
 You and I have a very limited ability to exegete our circumstances.
 Because we are weak and lack omniscience (though we crave it), there will be many moments in life when we simply do not understand what is going on.
 We will face moments when the God whom Scripture calls good brings or allows things into our lives that will not seem good.
 They may even seem very bad: The doctor said it was cancer.
 Stage four.
 The boss said my position has been cut.
 Your son continues to reject the God I taught him to love.
 ISIS beheaded another Christian.
 Your daughter admits same-sex attraction.
 There will be times when all you have is Christ, but if you are content in Him, He will be enough.
-When we our content in Christ, we can say with Paul, in Phil.
+When we are content in Christ, we can say with Paul, in Phil.
 3:7-8, “But whatever gain I had, I counted loss for the sake of Christ.
 Indeed, I count everything as loss for because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake, I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ.”
 When it pleases the Lord to take away some earthly blessing I cherish, then I should be able to say with Job, “The Lord gives and the Lord takes away, blessed be the name of the Lord.”

 - I will want others to know the great gain that comes from godliness with contentment.
 I will want my friends, neighbors and family members to find the peace that passes understanding.
 Thus, I will not be embarrassed to proclaim to them the only path that leads to the Celestial City.